 What is mobile device management (MDM)?

-MDM lets you securely and wirelessly configure devices, whether they’re owned by the user or your organization.
-MDM includes updating software and device settings, monitoring compliance with organizational policies, and remotely wiping or locking devices.
+iOS, iPadOS, macOS, and tvOS have a built-in framework that supports mobile device management (MDM).
+MDM lets you securely and wirelessly configure devices by sending profiles and commands to the device, whether they’re owned by the user or your organization.
+MDM capabilities include updating software and device settings, monitoring compliance with organizational policies, and remotely wiping or locking devices.
 Users can enroll their own devices in MDM, and organization-owned devices can be enrolled in MDM automatically using Apple School Manager.

 How does MDM work?

 After the enrollment profile is approved, either by the device or the user, configuration profiles containing payloads are delivered to the device.
 You can then wirelessly distribute, manage, and configure apps and books purchased through Apple School Manager.
 Users can install apps themselves, or apps can be installed automatically depending on the type of app it is, how it’s assigned, and whether the device is supervised.

 Supervision generally denotes that the device is owned by the organization, which provides additional control over its configuration and restrictions.

 For more information, see About Apple device supervision in Apple Platform Deployment.

 Considerations when selecting an MDM solution